You may have heard of the term “free radicals” before but do you know what they are and how they affect your skin?

 Free radicals, like pollution, are omnipresent, although the damage they inflict might be subtle at first.

 When looking at why these unstable molecules are created, there a few different causes to consider.
-These include excessive exposure to UV light, radiation from pollution, and even smoking.
+These include excessive exposure to UV light, pollution, and even smoking.

-Furthermore, free radical molecules can be caused by something called oxidative stress in our cells.
-This is when there is an imbalance between reactive oxygen and a cell’s ability to naturally detoxify itself with the end result often being cell damage or death; which clearly isn’t great news for us!
+Furthermore, free radicals can be caused by something called oxidative stress in our cells.
+This is when there is an imbalance between reactive oxygen and a cell’s ability to naturally detoxify itself with the end result often being cell damage or death.

 Some internally generated sources of free radicals are: